Ink-Empire/ink-api/README.md

 # Elasticsearch

-after running db:seed to get data into your database, ssh into your ink-api container.
+after running db:seed to get data into your database, ssh into your ink-api container. (`docker compose exec ink-api bash`)

 Run the following commands: